Eliphalet Nott: Personal life

 In 1807, he married Gertrude Peebles Tibbits (1771–1841), who died in January 1841.

-In 1842, a year and a half after the death of his second wife, Nott married the much younger Urania Elizabeth Sheldon (1806–1886), a Troy Female Seminary graduate who was a well-known superintendent of several women's schools and the leader of several local benevolent associations.
+In 1842, a year and a half after the death of his second wife, Nott married Urania Elizabeth Sheldon (1806– April 19, 1886) a Troy Female Seminary graduate who was a well-known superintendent of several women's schools and the leader of several local benevolent associations.

 Beginning in 1860, Nott suffered a series of strokes while serving as president.
 He died on January 25, 1866, in Schenectady, New York, and was buried at the Vale Cemetery in Schenectady.
-His widow died on April 19, 1886, at age 80.

 Legacy

 The Nott Memorial, a centerpiece of the Union College's campus, was built by his grandson, and Union graduate, Edward Tuckerman Potter and named in Nott's honor.

 Nott Road in Rexford, New York, the location of his farm, is named for him, as are Nott Street and Nott Terrace, which border Union College in Schenectady, New York.
 He remains the longest serving college president in the United States to this day.